top of page

 Cheeses

-Our flock of East Friesian dairy sheep produces milk from April to September.
-From their creamy, rich milk we create several varieties of soft ripened/bloomy rind cheeses, blue cheeses, feta, cheese spreads, and ricotta.
+Our small flock of East Friesian dairy sheep produces milk from April to September.
+From their creamy, rich milk we create several varieties of soft ripened/bloomy rind cheeses, blue cheeses,hard-aged cheeses, feta, cheese spreads, and ricotta.

 In this episode of Good Farms, Good Food, Good People, chef Ian Knauer visits Locust Hollow Sheep Farm to gather ingredients for his Smashed Feta Toasts with Green Beans Vinaigrette.